• Valley Live Scan - Home

 California AB 506 Elements

-2. Establish who within your organization will be your "Custodian of Records".
+4. Establish who within your organization will be your "Custodian of Records".
 Valley Live Scan will be happy to live scan your organization's Custodian of Records (required) with no rolling fee or travel fee.
-Your organization would only pay for the DOJ and FBI checks ($79) for your custodian of records.
+Your organization would only pay for the DOJ, FBI checks and COR fees ($79) for your custodian of records.

 What types of organizations are considered youth service organizations?